wilsonrljr/sysidentpy/docs/book/0 - Preface.md

 In addition to these resources, we will also reference Luis Antônio Aguirre Introdução à [Identificação de Sistemas.
 Técnicas Lineares e não Lineares Aplicadas a Sistemas.
 Teoria e Aplicação](https://www.researchgate.net/publication/303679484_Introducao_a_Identificacao_de_Sistemas) (in Portuguese), which has proven to be an invaluable tool in introducing complex dynamic modeling concepts in a straightforward way.
 As an open source material on System Identification and Forecasting, this book aims to provide a accessible yet rigorous approach to learning dynamic models and forecasting.

-## Contribute

-The **Nonlinear System Identification and Forecasting: Theory and Practice With SysIdentPy** is a comprehensive resource on the science of System Identification, offered as an open-source material.
-Our aim is to make this resource accessible to all, both financially and intellectually.
-If you have found this book helpful and want to support our endeavor financially, you are referred to the [Sponsor page](https://github.com/sponsors/wilsonrljr).
-However, if you are not yet ready to contribute financially, you can still help us by pointing out typos, suggesting edits, or offering feedback on passages that you found difficult to comprehend.
-Simply navigate to the book's repository and open an issue.
-Lastly, if you enjoyed our content, please consider sharing it with others who may find it useful and leave us a star on [GitHub](https://github.com/wilsonrljr/sysidentpy).

 ## Support the Project

 The **Nonlinear System Identification and Forecasting: Theory and Practice With SysIdentPy** is an extensive open-source resource dedicated to the science of System Identification.
 Our goal is to make this knowledge accessible to everyone, both financially and intellectually.